-How to loop a YouTube video on iPhone or another device
+How to loop a video for YouTube on iPhone or another device

 You have definitely seen such clips or GIFs on Facebook, Twitter, Instagram, YouTube, as well as in blogs and messengers.
 They are mostly for fun, but can also be made for any other imaginable purpose, including educational or motivational ones.

-Ever wanted to see that astonishing scene you found on the popular video sharing platform repeat forever?
+Ever wanted to see that astonishing scene you found in some video repeat forever?
 Nothing’s easier!
-These days you can put a YouYube video on loop even on your mobile device and there is no need to install yet another app.
+These days you can put a video on loop even on your mobile device and there is no need to install yet another app.
 Our service works online in any browser and on any platform or operating system including Windows, macOS, Android, or iOS.

 We have different video editing tools for any purpose, they are all free if your file is up to 500 MB.
 A subscription, though, could be helpful if you prefer to jump from one tool to another without downloading intermediate results.

 Anyway, you don’t need to have any specific expertise or rack your brains trying to find the right button.
 The process is as simple as possible and it takes just 3 steps to get a video to loop.

 Go to the Clideo’s Video Looper.
 Then tap the “Choose file” button and add the file.
 Just FYI, you can also upload right from your device or Google Drive/Dropbox cloud platforms.
 The accepted formats are numerous: MP4, AVI, MOV, WMV, MKV, and so on.

 By the way, if your recording is too long, you might first want to trim it in our online cutting tool.